publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >     “(a) __Studies.—__

->         (1) The Secretary of Health and Human Services (hereafter referred to in this section as the ‘Secretary’) shall conduct a study of quality control systems for the Aid to Families with Dependent Children Program under title IV–A of the Social Security Act \[part A of subchapter IV of this chapter\] and for the Medicaid Program under title XIX of such Act \[this subchapter\].
+>         (1) The Secretary of Health and Human Services (hereafter referred to in this section as the ‘Secretary’) shall conduct a study of quality control systems for the Aid to Families with Dependent Children Program under title IV–A of the Social Security Act \[[42 U.S.C.
+601][/us/usc/t42/s601] et seq.\] and for the Medicaid Program under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\].
 The study shall examine how best to operate such systems in order to obtain information which will allow program managers to improve the quality of administration, and provide reasonable data on the basis of which Federal funding may be withheld for States with excessive levels of erroneous payments.

 >         “(2) The Secretary shall also contract with the National Academy of Sciences to conduct a concurrent independent study for the purpose described in paragraph (1).
 For purposes of such study, the Secretary shall provide to the National Academy of Sciences any relevant data available to the Secretary at the onset of the study and on an ongoing basis.